everx-labs/ton-dev-cli/readme_generator/readme-intro.md

 The command triggers Docker image pull from DockerHub registry and launches the corresponding containers:

-- tonlabs/compilers-\<local user name\> that is used for building solidity contracts
+- tonlabs-compilers-\<local user name\> that is used for building solidity contracts
-- tonlabs/local-node-\<local user name\> is a local TON node container runs compiled contracts.
+- tonlabs-local-node-\<local user name\> is a local TON node container runs compiled contracts.

 You can specify additional options to customize the installation:
 - `-n`, `--networks`